-As for Dow Jones price predictions, Trading Economics expected the US30 index to trade at 33,170 points by the end of Q1 2023, 32,000 points by the end of Q2 2023, and estimated the index could drop to below 30,000 points by the end of 2023, based on its global macro models and analysts expectations.
+As for Dow Jones price predictions, Trading Economics expected the US30 index to trade at 29,828 points by the end of the first half of the year and estimated the index could drop to 28,246.66 in 12 months' time, based on its global macro models and analysts expectations.

 The forecasting services did not provide a 10-year Dow Jones price prediction.

 While some advisors are optimistic that the bull market will continue, others are preparing investors for what they see as its imminent end.
 As the current bull is now the second-longest ever, these advisors say that the odds are overwhelming that it will soon be going bearish.